 PEPY was officially registered as an International NGO in Cambodia.
 Maryann Bylander joined the leadership team and supported PEPY’s growth from a small project to a more professional organization.
 PEPY offered English classes, Computer classes, library services, and a Khmer literacy program.
 The Teacher Awards Program was also implemented to start teacher evaluations and awards/bonuses for exemplary teaching and work ethic.
-Finally, the Bike to School project was started to give the school’s Grade 6 graduates a bike so they could commute to school and continue their studies.
+Finally, the Bike to School project was started to give the school’s Grade 6 graduates bikes so they could commute to school and continue their studies.

-As it became apparent that there was a need to transition to local leadership, Mrs. Aline Meas Vanna was hired as the first Country Director and conducted a lengthy participatory needs assessment of the Chanleas Dai area.
+As it became clear that there was a need to transition to local leadership, Mrs. Aline Meas Vanna was hired as the first Country Director and conducted a lengthy participatory needs assessment of the Chanleas Dai area.

 Under Aline’s leadership, community-based education programs were started.
 One was the Child to Child Program, where students in primary school participated in a leadership program that involved children working in groups to learn about problems in their community, identify solutions, and act in support of those solutions.